 Change a conflicting keyboard shortcut on Mac

-It’s possible to have keyboard shortcuts for one app that conflict with another app.
-For example, Command-Space bar opens the Spotlight menu, but in another app it might be used to switch between different input methods.
-You can change a keyboard shortcut that conflicts.
+It’s possible to have a keyboard shortcut that performs a different action depending on which app you’re using.
+For example, Command-Space bar opens the Spotlight menu, but in another app it might do something else.
+You can change conflicting keyboard shortcuts so the same shortcut doesn’t perform different actions in different apps.

 Note: Keyboard shortcuts in apps may vary depending on the language and keyboard layout you’re using on your Mac.
 If shortcuts don’t work as you expect, look in the app menus in the menu bar to see the correct shortcuts.
 You can also use the Keyboard Viewer to see your current keyboard layout, known as an input source.